midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Larger in size, Flexibility, Life time control, Global access, Non contiguous
 - Accessing data in the heap memory is slower than in the stack because it involves pointers and dynamic allocation.
 - If dynamically allocated memory isn’t properly freed or released, it stays reserved — leading to memory leaks.
-- When memory is allocated and deallocated in small chunks, gaps (fragments) are created.
-This can reduce the usable continuous space, even if enough memory is free overall.
 - **Reference data types** like arrays, objects, and functions (in JS) are stored in heap memory.